Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Torquay has 45 active public transport stops, all of which are bus stops.
-These stops are served by four different routes that together offer 181 weekly passenger trips.
-The average distance from a resident's home to the nearest transport stop is 191 meters.
+Torquay has 45 active public transport stops, all serving buses.
+These stops are covered by four routes that together offer 181 weekly passenger trips.
+The average distance to the nearest stop for residents is 191 meters, indicating excellent accessibility.
+Most commuting in this primarily residential area is outward-bound.
+Car use dominates at 92%, with 4% walking.
+On average, there's one vehicle per dwelling, below the regional norm.

 Frequently Asked Questions - Transport